-(1) The School District elected not to present information prior to 2016.
-The School District will continue to present information for years available until a full ten-year trend is compiled

-(2) STRS allocated all of the employer contribution rate toward pension benefits.
+- (1) The School District elected not to present information prior to 2016.
+The School District will continue to present information for years available until a full ten-year trend is compiled. - (2) STRS allocated the entire 14% employer contribution rate toward pension benefits.